 Within the Contact Search you are able to take notes on individual contacts.

-The type-choice is cosmetic and impacts the look of the note when clicked upon.
+This choice is cosmetic and merely impacts the look and feel of the note when being clicked upon.

-Clicking on a note allows you to see the content and edit / delete the note.
+- Clicking on any existing note allows you inspect detail contents and edit / delete the note.

-Deleted notes cannot be restored.
-A warning is shown prior to note deletion.
+- Deleted notes cannot be restored. → A confirmation dialogue is shown prior to note deletion.
+Removing a note will remove that information for all other Attendant Console users as well.

 Transfer to PSTN limitation

-Out of box Nimbus and affiliated addons can only perform PSTN transfers according to Microsoft services licensing & constraints.
+Out-of-the-box, Nimbus and affiliated addons can only perform PSTN transfers according to Microsoft's licensing and constraints.

 Which PSTN license do I need to acquire?

-As a tenant administrator you need to acquire and assign the following licenses to the application instance of the respective Nimbus SOURCE service (team) that will act as PSTN transferor:
+As a tenant administrator you need to acquire the following licenses and assign them to the application instance of the respective Nimbus SOURCE service (team) that will act as PSTN transferor:

 |Your Setup||Required License|

-+ "Microsoft 365 Domestic Calling Plan" or "Microsoft 365 Domestic and International Calling Plan"
++ "Microsoft Teams Domestic Calling Plan" or "Microsoft Teams Domestic and International Calling Plan" or "Microsoft Teams Calling Plan pay-as-you-go"

 How does PSTN licensing affect Service and Call Transfers?